 After spending years trying to understand my own relationships with narcissists, as well as working with clients for over 30 years, I developed a technique called Observe Don’t Absorb.

-The technique was influenced by a saying from George Bernard Shaw who said, “Never wrestle with a pig, you get dirty, and besides the pigs like it.”
-I immediately saw the connection between the quote and how codependents always lose their battle with a narcissist.
+The technique was influenced by a saying from George Bernard Shaw who said, “Never wrestle with a pig, you get dirty, and besides, the pig likes it.”
+I immediately saw the connection between the quote and how a codependent, or what I refer to as Self-Love Deficient (SLD), always lose their battle with a narcissist.

-As a therapist, my goal is to help codependents understand that when they start wrestling with their proverbial ‘pig’, they will always be powerless and disadvantaged because narcissists thrive on power.
+As a therapist, my goal is to help SLDs/codependents understand that when they start wrestling with their proverbial ‘pig’, they will always be powerless and disadvantaged because narcissists thrive on power.
 Their entire goal is to bate you into conflict, argument, and a verbal wrestling match.
 Why?
-Because that is where they know how to control and influence their codependent.
+Because that is where they know how to control and influence their SLD partner.

-How does this help the codependent?
+How does this help the SLD?
 Because it equates a relationship with a narcissist to something that will make you sick.
 When we drink something toxic, we feel ill.

 I ask my clients to consider that relationship a toxic environment.
 One where you easily lose your perspective and abandon self-care.